 - Experience in training and giving workshops about human rights, humanitarian law and principles

 - Specialised expertise such as gender, specific country expertise and/or language, etc.

 - Experience with setting up data collection systems

-- A cover letter explaining your motivation to work with MSF, what assets and skills would contribute to MSF practice, and elaborating further on your analytical capacity and your training experience.
+- A cover letter explaining your motivation to work with MSF

-- If you are currently working for MSF or have done so in the past as national staff in one of our projects, we require that you upload a recommendation letter for expatriation from your HrCo, Head of Mission or other senior staff such as a PC and include two of your most recent MSF evaluations.
+- If you are currently working for MSF as national staff or have done so up until a year ago, we require that you upload a recommendation letter for expatriation from your HRCo, Head of Mission or other staff in a coordinating position and include two of your most recent MSF evaluations